opencivicdata/docs.opencivicdata.org/proposals/drafts/elections.rst

     Name of the contest, not necessarily as it appears on the ballot (string).

 division_id
-    Reference to the ``Division`` that defines the geographical scope of the contest, e.g., a specific Congressional or State Senate district.
+    Reference to the OCD ``Division`` that defines the geographical scope of the contest, e.g., a specific Congressional or State Senate district.

 election_id
     Reference to the OCD ``Election`` in which the contest is decided.